1003rashmitha/Data-Projects/Crisis Analysis/Readme.md

 - Calulated measures and KPIs: DAX
 - Data Modelling and visualization

+The pdf of the dashboard built is uploaded in this folder.

 # Key Insights:

 <img width="1305" height="737" alt="Screenshot 2026-02-27 141322" src="https://github.com/user-attachments/assets/9c7a6ea7-2a6a-43b7-b123-52e4a97af502" />